 Hypothermia: Reversible Causes of Cardiac Arrest Series

-Published: 07 August 2016
+Published: 07 November 2020

-Published: 07 August 2016
+Published: 07 November 2020

-The term primary hypothermia is used when the ability of an otherwise healthy person to maintain their core body temperature is overwhelmed by excessive cold temperatures, particularly when energy stores within the body have been depleted.
+The term primary hypothermia is used when the ability of an otherwise healthy person to maintain their core body temperature is overwhelmed by excessive cold temperatures, particularly when energy stores within the body have been depleted (Davis 2018).

-The term secondary hypothermia is applied when hypothermia is associated with acute events or illness, such as cerebrovascular accident (CVA), subarachnoid haemorrhage (SAH), diabetic ketoacidosis (DKA) or burns.
-Secondary hypothermia can occur even where the environment is warm (Brown et al. 2012).
+Secondary hypothermia is when hypothermia is associated with acute events or illness, such as cerebrovascular accident (CVA), diabetic ketoacidosis (DKA) or burns.
+Secondary hypothermia can occur even where the environment is warm (Duong & Patel 2020; Davis 2018).

-When the body is exposed to cold, the initial response is to increase active movement and start shivering.
+When the body is exposed to the cold, the initial response is to increase active movement and start shivering.
 Consciousness, breathing, and circulation initially remain intact but become increasingly impaired as the body cools more and more.
-If the core temperature falls to less than 32°C (90°F) atrial fibrillation is common, but this is not a significant cause for concern unless there are other indicators of cardiac instability (Brown et al. 2012).
+If the core temperature falls to less than 32°C (90°F), atrial fibrillation is common, but this is not a significant cause for concern unless there are other indicators of cardiac instability (Brown et al. 2012).

 If a patient is intubated, the preferred method is a thermistor probe inserted into the lower third of the oesophagus to avoid false elevations as a result of ventilation with warmed gases.
-Alternatively, the thermistor probe can be placed in contact with the tympanic membrane; this will accurately reflect the brain temperature provided that the ear canal is clean and free of debris (e.g. cerumen) (Brown et al. 2012).
+Alternatively, the thermistor probe can be placed into contact with the tympanic membrane; this will accurately reflect the brain temperature provided that the ear canal is clean and free of debris (e.g. cerumen) (Brown et al. 2012).

 If core temperature cannot be measured, the Swiss Staging System can be used to stage hypothermia based on presentation.

-(Brown et al. 2012; Symons 2015).
+(Brown et al. 2012; Symons 2015)

 Patients with hypothermia are often bradycardic (Soar et al. 2015) and may present in asystole (Vanden Hoek et al. 2010).
-Remember that detecting a pulse in a patient with hypothermia may be difficult, so signs of life and pulse should be checked carefully for a full sixty seconds.
+Remember that detecting a pulse in a patient with hypothermia may be difficult, so signs of life and pulse should be checked carefully for a full 60 seconds.
 If no signs of life are detected, then cardiopulmonary resuscitation (CPR) should be started.

 If return of spontaneous circulation occurs with basic life support (BLS) or advanced life support (ALS), full-body insulation and rewarming should be provided.
 This can commence during resuscitation as long as it does not impede CPR or delay transport (Brown et al. 2012).

 Advanced airway management should be performed if indicated.
 Warm, humidified oxygen can be applied (Vanden Hoek et al. 2010).
 Intravenous (or intraosseous) fluids should be warmed to between 38 to 42°C to prevent further heat loss.
-In a cold environment, intravenous fluids will cool rapidly, and may increase hypothermia.
+In a cold environment, intravenous fluids will cool rapidly and may increase hypothermia.
 Large volumes of fluid are often required (Brown et al. 2012).

 Choice of fluid is important.
 Normal saline can aggravate acidosis when given in large volumes, so crystalloids are often preferred.
 Vasopressors, such as adrenaline, may be used to treat hypotension due to vasodilation.
-These should be used with caution, though, because of the risk of complications such as cardiac arrhythmia and peripheral hypoperfusion - particularly significant in patients who are at risk for frostbite (Brown et al. 2012).
+These should be used with caution, however, because of the risk of complications such as cardiac arrhythmia and peripheral hypoperfusion - particularly significant in patients who are at risk for frostbite (Brown et al. 2012).

 Look also at electrolytes – for example, a low serum potassium (hypokalaemia) may be a possible indicator of hypothermia as the primary cause of the arrest (Vanden Hoek et al. 2010).

-There are many case reports to indicate that survival from accidental hypothermia occurs, even with prolonged CPR and downtimes.
+There are many case reports indicating that survival from accidental hypothermia occurs, even with prolonged CPR and downtimes.
 From this comes the often heard, "nobody is dead until they are warm and dead" – essentially meaning that patients should not be considered dead before warming has been provided (Vanden Hoek et al. 2010).

-Even in non-monitored settings, cardiac arrest is rarely a sudden unpredictable event, as most patients demonstrate slow but progressive physiological deterioration.
+Even in non-monitored settings, cardiac arrest is rarely a sudden, unpredictable event, as most patients demonstrate slow but progressive physiological deterioration.
 Hypothermia is an unusual aetiology for cardiac arrest, particularly in acute inpatient settings, but must not be excluded from consideration as a potentially-reversible cause.
 As with other causes, if it is unnoticed or poorly managed, poorer outcomes result.Early, effective recognition and response to signs of hypothermia may prevent some cardiac arrests, deaths and unanticipated ICU admissions (Soar et al. 2015).